AbdallaAlhag/file-upload-platform/README.md

     -> restore files from recently deleted
     -> use more button in box mode
 # Bug:
-    -> Can't preview pdf files
+    -> just gonna get rid of ellipse menu in box mode lol too much work atm to transfer it to row -> preview on box mode just opens up the page in iframe lol -> Can't preview pdf files
     -> Deleting from deleted not working
     -> Error when uploading diff files not supported